segmentio/segment-docs/src/segment-app/iam/roles.md

 * Read-only access warehouse destination and warehouse destination settings. *(For example, Redshift, Postgres, BigQuery)*
 * **Scope:** Grants access to *all* warehouses.

 #### Entities Admin
-Full CRUD access to all Enttiies within a workspace, and can grant or revoke user permission.
+Full CRUD (create, read, access, and delete) access to all Entities within a workspace.
+You can also grant or revoke user permissions.

 #### Entities Read-only
-Read access to all Entities models and destinations in a workspace.
+Read-only access to all Entities models and destinations in a workspace.

 ## PII Access